Helps with costs for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.

-International Services can assist eligible customers to claim foreign pensions and assess their ability to get Australian payments under an international social security agreement or to receive their Australian social security payments while outside Australia.
+Helps customers claim foreign pensions and receive their Australian social security payments while outside Australia.

-Jobs, Education and Training (JET) Child Care Fee Assistance provides extra help with the cost of approved child care for eligible parents undertaking activities such as job search, work, study, training, or undertaking rehabilitation to enter, or re-enter, the workforce.
+Jobs, Education and Training (JET) Child Care Fee Assistance helps with the cost of approved child care for eligible parents undertaking an approved activity, such as job-search, training or rehabilitation to re-enter the workforce.

-If you are looking for work, have recently lost your job or are at risk of losing your job, there are services to help you find employment as well as payment support schemes to assist you financially.
+If you're looking for work, have recently lost your job or are at risk of losing your job, there are services to help you find employment as well as payment support schemes to assist you financially.

-Services are available to support older Australians, including retirement and employment advice, information on help with medical and pharmaceutical costs, financial support and caring for others.
+Support for older Australians, including retirement advice, help with medical and pharmaceutical costs and financial support.

 The only national register for people to record their decision about becoming an organ and tissue donor for transplantation after death.
 Family consent is always sought before donation can proceed.